-But as your infant develops physically and mentally, the feeding process will evolve.
-In general, babies move toward consuming more milk during each feeding, so won't need to feed as often and will sleep longer at night.
+As your infant grows, feeding will change.
+Babies move toward consuming more milk during each feeding, so they won't need to feed as often and will sleep longer at night.

-But there will be times during the next year — and, especially, in the first 3 months — when a growth spurt increases your baby's appetite.
+During the next year — and, especially, in the first 3 months — growth spurts will increase your baby's appetite.
 Continue to feed on demand and increase the number of feedings as needed.

 Your infant also will become more alert as the weeks go by, cooing and starting to develop a social smile.
 So there probably will be more interaction between you and your baby during feedings.

 The following are general guidelines, and your baby may be hungrier more or less often than this.
 That's why it's important to pay attention to your baby's signals of being hungry or full.
 A baby who is getting enough might slow down, stop, or turn away from the breast or bottle.

 After the first few weeks following birth, breastfed babies start to feed less often and sleep for longer periods at night.
 You can be reassured that your breastfed infant probably is eating enough if he or she:

 Your baby might not be eating enough if he or she doesn't appear satisfied, even after feeding, and cries constantly or is irritable.
 Call your baby's doctor if you notice any of these signs.

 Remember that after about a month, breastfed babies tend to have fewer bowel movements than they did before.
 When your baby is around 2 months old, he or she may not have a bowel movement after each feeding, or even every day.
 If your infant still hasn't had a bowel movement after 3 days, call your doctor.